Top Ten Questions About Military Discharge UpgradesUpdated: November 3, 2022

 The DoD and VA have an online tool to assist veterans with discharge upgrades.
 By answering a few short questions, veterans will know which board they need to go to, what form to fill out, any special guidance applicable to their case, where to send their application, and some helpful tips for appealing their discharge.
 Any veterans who believe their discharge was unjust, erroneous, or warrants an upgrade are encouraged to use this tool and then apply for review.

-Contact the Department of Veterans Affairs directly at 1-800-827-1000 and ask for information about a Character of Discharge Review and what you will need, based on your specific circumstances, to apply.
+Contact the Department of Veterans Affairs directly at 1-800-827-1000 and ask for information about a Character of Discharge Review and what you will need to apply based on your specific circumstances.